mauudev/fastapi_celery_poc/README.md

 Then you can go to http://localhost:5555 to see the Flower UI application.

 ## Using docker compose
-Also is possible to start the whole stack using `docker-compose` To do so, execute the following command:
+Also is possible to start the whole stack using `docker compose` To do so, execute the following command:
 ```
 # On the main folder containing the file `docker-compose.yml`